scallop-lang/scallop-lang.github.io/md/ssft22/lab1.md

-# Lab 1 Instructions
+# Lab 1 Instruction

-In this first lab we will go through the Scallop language and its reasoning backend.
+In this first lab, we will go through the Scallop language and its reasoning backend.
-We are going to start with a simple case studies of Graph Algorithms.
+We are going to start with a simple case study of Graph Algorithms.
 Then, we are going to study the representation of a Visual Scene Graph and be able to reason about the scene graph.
 Lastly, we are going to imagine that we are dealing with probabilistic scene graphs and understand how to reason with probabilities.

 # Graph Algorithms

-In this module we are going to learn to write simple graph algorithms with Scallop language.
+In this module, we are going to learn to write simple graph algorithms with Scallop language.
 We are going to be relying on the file [`graph_algo.scl`](/ssft22/labs/graph_algo.scl).
 First of all, please make sure that you download the file and can use `scli` to execute it: